davidmcclure/textplot/README.md

 <a href="http://textplot.s3-website-us-west-1.amazonaws.com/#mental-maps/war-and-peace" target="_new">**_War and Peace_**</a> (click to zoom)

-Textplot is a little program that tries to model the internal topic structure of a document - each word is added to a network, and then connected to other words with similar patterns of distribution.
+Textplot is a little program that converts a document into a network of terms, with the goal of teasing out the internal topic structure of the text.

-It's really, really simple.
 For each term:

 1. Get the set of offsets in the document where the term appears.